tobeyleonard/tobeyleonard.github.io/_pages/about.md

 About me
 ======
 Hi!
-I'm a doctoral student at Nanjing University, China, currently majoring in Optics and Photonics at [Dielectric Superlattice Lab.](http://slab.nju.edu.cn/)  led by Prof. [Shining Zhu](https://physics.nju.edu.cn/sz/jcrc/zgkxyys/20210111/i184703.html) and advised by Prof. [Shuming Wang](https://physics.nju.edu.cn/sz/gdkxx/20191105/i45277.html).
+I'm a doctoral student at Nanjing University, China, currently majoring in Optics and Photonics at [Dielectric Superlattice Lab.](http://slab.nju.edu.cn/)  under the supervision of Prof. [Shining Zhu](https://physics.nju.edu.cn/sz/jcrc/zgkxyys/20210111/i184703.html) and with the guidance of Prof. [Shuming Wang](https://physics.nju.edu.cn/sz/gdkxx/20191105/i45277.html).

-<p align = "justify">My research interests mainly focus on Nanophotonics, specifically, to investigate the physical mechanism and optical singularities that approach to the fundamental limit of light-matter interaction, pursuing something new in light-field manipulation, topological photonics and optomechanics.
-Parallelly, I also work on developing versatile nano-devices in the on-chip platform and fibre system for optical tweezers, communications and imaging. </p>
+<p align = "justify">My research centers around Nanophotonics, with a focus on investigating the physical mechanisms and optical singularities associated with light-matter interaction.
+I strive to contribute to the advancement of this field by exploring new frontiers in light-field manipulation, topological photonics, and optomechanics.
+Additionally, I am actively engaged in the development of versatile nano-devices for on-chip and fiber-based platforms, including applications in optical tweezers, communication, and imaging. </p>

-<p align = "justify">I'm honored to be selected as an 'Outstanding Speaker' in 2nd National Academic Forum on Photonics Technology and awarded Second Prize of Presentation Contest in the 1st 'Light & Future' National Graduate Academic Forum.</p>
+<p align = "justify">I am honored to have been recognized as an Outstanding Speaker at the 2nd National Academic Forum on Photonics Technology and awarded Second Prize in the Presentation Contest at the 1st 'Light & Future' National Graduate Academic Forum..</p>

 <br/>